-This Dork Reporter always finds it interesting to ponder his preconceived notions of a movie once he has seen it.
+I always find it interesting to ponder my preconceived notions of a movie after I’ve actually seen it.
 The marketing and buzz on I’m Not There mostly centered on two talking points: the quirky device of multiple actors all playing incarnations of Bob Dylan, and Cate Blanchett being just plain amazing as usual (what else is new?).
 The first point is what gave me pause: how much sense would this film make to someone who is not a Dylan fan and scholar?

 All I really know about Dylan comes from the Martin Scorsese documentary No Direction Home, and even that paints a sketchy picture of the man.
 Dylan has been an enigma throughout his long history in the public eye, often speaking in riddles, and (at least in his early years) inventing a fictional backstory.
 The press and even his own paying audiences were often openly antagonistic, so it’s no wonder he was so famously combative and evasive.
 Prefiguring the modern-day chameleons David Bowie and Madonna, Dylan presented a series of personas: American roots folkie, political agitator, rock ‘n’ roller, born-again Christian, Hollywood actor, and so on.
 The question being: how much of this evolution was sincere growth and change, and how much was performance art?
 Who is “Bob Dylan”?